The Pulse of K-Entertainment

 PocketDol and Phunky Studio are still fighting, but the optics are rough

 PocketDol Studio and Phunky Studio are not accepting the ruling quietly.
 As reported by Sports World via Naver Entertainment, the agencies said they would appeal immediately and argued that the court focused too heavily on procedural requirements without fully considering how entertainment management works in practice.
 That is the official line.
 The harder truth is that once a court frames incomplete settlement records and missing proof as a trust issue, the PR recovery gets steep fast.
 Fans do not hear "administrative deficiency" and think everything is fine.
 They hear another agency saying the paperwork problems are minor while artists are already in court.
-We have seen enough K-pop contract wars to know that labels rarely win the public narrative once judges and multiple artists are aligned against them at the injunction stage.
+We have seen enough K-pop contract wars, from the agency exodus around THE BOYZ and VIVIZ to Taemin's Big Planet Made split, to know that labels rarely win the public narrative once judges and multiple artists are aligned against them at the injunction stage.

 What this means next for FANTASY BOYS, Doha, and PocketDol

 The immediate takeaway is that Doha and the six FANTASY BOYS members now have real legal breathing room while the broader lawsuits continue.
-Soompi confirmed that Doha posted on Instagram after the decision, saying he had moved past the situation that brought everything to a standstill and intended to move forward again.
-That message matters because it signals the ruling is not just technical relief.
+Doha wrote on Instagram after the decision that he had moved past the situation that brought everything to a standstill and intended to move forward again.
+That message matters because it comes from the artist himself, not a recycled agency talking point, and it signals the ruling is not just technical relief.
 It opens the door to actual activity if the injunction remains in force.
-For PocketDol Studio, the bigger problem is reputational drag across two active boy group brands at once.
+For PocketDol Studio, the bigger problem is reputational drag across two active boy-group brands at once.
 For fans, the next watch point is simple: whether the appeal changes anything material, or whether this becomes another landmark reminder that K-pop agencies still get judged on transparency first and branding second.

 Fans Also Ask